 - Don’t pull away from the grief and from the memories.
 Let the tears and emotions engulf you when they come.
 But be open to the joys of the memories as well.
 Let yourself truly feel everything, good and bad.

 - Choose to honor your loved one in your gifting.
 You may want to give a gift to an organization in the name of your loved one, such as supporting a family, or donating to a clothing or food bank.
 Remember the spirit of this donation as you prepare your belongings for transport; it is a good, positive thing to provide them to a family in need.

 - Fill your house with live plants and greenery in order to remind yourself of the continuing of life.
 You may also ask to babysit children while a neighbor does their shopping, or spend time with a pet or volunteering at a shelter.
 Life is a cycle and it will continue, even for you, despite your sadness.

 - If spirituality is part of your life, allow yourself to connect with that bigger part of yourself.
 Allow the meaning of the season to infuse you and sustain you in your grief.
 While it is natural for many of us to be angry in our grief, it may also provide you comfort.

 Be prepared for the holiday season, particularly if it is the first one after the loss of a loved one to be difficult.
 But know that as difficult as it is right now, slowly and gently you will reconnect with life.

 Dr. Ines K. Roe has been helping women in transition rediscover themselves for over 20 years.
-If you’re been feeling unfulfilled, are frustrated with your sense of accomplishment in midlife, or simply need guidance on your path to holistic well being, join her ecourses or sign up for the Whole Person Wellness program.
+If you’re been feeling unfulfilled, are frustrated with your sense of accomplishment in midlife, or simply need guidance on your path to holistic well being, consider her ecourses.